office-diet/share_app/README.md

 - has_many :items
 - has_many :products_genres
-- has_many :genres, through :products_genres
+- has_many :genres, through: :products_genres
 - has_many :reviews

 ## items テーブル